 Treatment Options and Considerations

-Traditional bridges and partial dentures remain viable options, particularly when multiple teeth are missing or when bone loss makes implant placement challenging.
+Traditional dental bridges and partial dentures remain viable options, particularly when multiple teeth are missing or when bone loss makes implant placement challenging.
 The most appropriate treatment depends on factors including bone density, gum health, adjacent tooth condition, and individual preferences.

 Orthodontic treatment may sometimes be necessary to address tooth movement that has already occurred, particularly if significant shifting has taken place before tooth replacement.